davelively14/locorum/README.md

 ## v0.4.4 to do list
 - Implement NoResult to handle situations where there are no results
-  - ADJ: BackendSys.Helpers -> when "no_results" triggers, have it persist a no_result with "no_result" reason
-  - ADJ: ProjectChannelServer -> store NoResult as if it's a regular result?
+  - ADJ: ProjectChannelServer -> load NoResult as if it's a regular result
 - Implement NoResult to handle situations where backends crash
   - ADJ: BackendSys.BackendsSupervisor -> when a child fails, persist a no_result with "down" reason
-  - ADJ: ProjectChannelServer -> store NoResult as if it's a regular result?
+  - ADJ: ProjectChannelServer -> load NoResult as if it's a regular result
 - Create a GenServer for each project channel to store ResultsCollections and interact with Repo
   - Locorum.Project.ProjectChannelServer
     - ADJ: fetch_new_results - update state with new results.
 NOTE: if only one search run, ensure newest_collections is only updated with the new results for that particular search.
 Do not overwrite collections from searches that have not been re-run